John-LeClair/ChipSHOUTER-ballisticgel/README.md

 If you have old firmware/drivers and want to update, the easiest method is to:

-1. Plug your Ballistic Gel board in
+1. Plug your EMFI-TARGET board in
 1. Short JP1 (labelled ERASE)
-1. Unplug + replug your Ballistic Gel
+1. Unplug + replug your EMFI-TARGET
 1. Run the following code:

 ```python